Self-indication assumption doomsday argument rebuttal: SIA intuition: the lost-property metaphor

 The confidence that the unseen space is longer than 20 feet is directly analogous to the confidence that the human race will become more than 20 times as numerous as it has been.
 Using an $\Omega$ of one hundred times the current value only increases the subjective chance seven times (from 5% to 35%), but this is a very small limit for the purposes of exposition.

 Problems with the SIA

 The SIA is not an assumption or axiom of Dieks' system.
 In fact, as stated, the negation of the SIA is a theorem of Dieks' system.
-A proposition similar to the SIA can be derived from Dieks' system, but it is necessary to revise the SIA to limit it to situations where a person doesn't know the date or their birth order number.
+A proposition similar to the SIA can be derived from Dieks' system, but it is necessary to revise the SIA to limit it to situations where a person does not know the date or their birth order number.
 Even this related proposition is not an axiom of Dieks.
 It is a theorem, derived from other fundamental assumptions.
 In Dieks, they may never have been born and the end of the human race is independent of their birth order number.
 A proposition related to the SIA, but not the SIA itself, can be derived from these assumptions.
 Hence, no one assumes the SIA.
-It should be called the Self-Indication Corollary, perhaps.
+It should be called the self-indication corollary, perhaps.